Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** The importance of something.
 **Sentence:** The teacher explained the significance of the lesson.
 **Conversation:**
-A – Why is this project important?
+A – Why is this project important
 B – The significance is that it teaches us teamwork.

 ### Word: Spectacular